 Whether you’re a tentative beginner, somewhere in the middle, or close to the end, Alex will help you bring out the best of your creativity, so you can tell the story you want to tell, in the way you want to tell it.

 The course will cover story development, character, plot, dialogue, structure, and pacing, and will include the many tricks Alex has picked up in the course of her career – tricks she would love to share, because the more crime novels in the world, the better.

-Cork County Council Library and Arts Service is pleased to announce an online poetry workshop series with its Writer-in-residence, Matthew Geden.
-Over 8 weeks, Matthew will lead a series of free online evening classes to help participants develop their poetic skill & technique while looking at subjects such as mood, characterisation and language.
+Cork County Library and Arts Service is pleased to announce a new online writing course with award – winning travel writer Conor Power.
+Over 10 weeks, Conor will lead a series of free online evening classes to help six participants learn more about the craft of travel writing.